Solarcaskets/solarcaskets/README.md

 - Solana wallet (Phantom, Solflare, etc.)
 - SOL for transaction fees
-- Solarcasket tokens for minting
+- Solarcasket tokens for minting (200,000 - 1 NFT)

 ### Quick Start

-1. **Connect Wallet**: Visit the SOLARCASKETS dashboard and connect your Solana wallet
+1. **Connect Wallet**: Visit the Solarcaskets dashboard and connect your Solana wallet
 2. **Acquire Tokens**: Obtain 200,000+ SOLARCASKETS tokens
 3. **Mint NFT**: Use the swap interface to convert tokens to a random casket NFT
-4. **Start Gaming**: Use your NFT on SOLARSPACE to play FlowerPoker
+4. **Start Gaming**: Use your NFT on the Solarcaskets gambling dashboard to play flowerPoker
 5. **Swap Back**: Convert your NFT back to tokens anytime through the dashboard

 ### Swap Process